hereon-GEMS/pydidas/docs/source/introduction.rst

 - Support users with managing and automatically analyzing ever growing datasets.

 **Acknowledgements**

-The pyDIDAS project is funded by `Helmholtz-Zentrum hereon
+The pyDIDAS project is funded by `Helmholtz-Zentrum Hereon
 <http://www.hereon.de>`_\ .

 The pyDIDAS software uses widgets and tools from the